Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New Y.

 “But the $3000 bill was pretty painful.
-This is despite the fact that we asked the veterinarian (I confess, he was understanding and sympathetic) to reduce the price from $ 5000, ”says Jason.
+This is despite the fact that we asked the vet (I admit, he was understanding and sympathetic) to reduce the price from $5000,” says Jason.

-It hurt even more, Jason admits, when they returned to Mexico a few weeks later and went to their regular veterinarian for a re-examination.
-“Fortunately, Jester was in good shape and on his way to a full recovery.
-When we told our vet the story of what happened and the final score, she gasped,” Jason says.
+It hurt even more, Jason admits, when they returned to Mexico a few weeks later and went to their regular vet for a follow-up checkup.
+“Thankfully, Jester was in good shape and on the road to a full recovery.
+When we told our vet the story of what happened and the final bill, she gasped,” Jason says.
 “I hate to tell you this,” she said, “but if it happened here, I would charge you $700.”

 Read also on ForumDaily: